Ferry from Helsinki to Tallinn

 - Viking Line: good value, comfortable but slightly older ferries, and crossings in about 2.5 hr.

-- Eckerö Line: most budget-friendly, with the MS Finlandia offering a relaxing trip in about 2 hr 15 min.
+- Eckerö Line: most budget-friendly, with the Finlandia offering a relaxing trip in about 2 hr 15 min.

 Yes, ferries traveling from Helsinki to Tallinn have car decks, so you can bring along your vehicle on the trip.
 Prices typically start at around €20 to transport a car and €15 for a motorbike.